theobah/screenshot-storyboard/README.md

   "a" to decrease cut number
   "e" to increase panel number
   "q" to decrease panel number
+  "esc" to exit and go back to previous screen.

-7. (optional) Screenshot assist can make the process faster.
+8. (optional) Screenshot assist can make the process faster.
 Set a custom aspect ration to lock the screenshot size to that, or set a default size to lock all screenshots to a fixed size.
-If needed to change it for a pan or zoom, just disable it and then re-enable it when done. image
+If needed to change it for a pan or zoom, just disable it and then re-enable it when done.

 Important:
 Beta build so still may have issues.
 Please report them to be via email or github if you find any.